wangjiegulu/RapidOOO/README.md

 `UserVO` also extends an `ageDesc` field (replaces the `age` field, does not coexist) from the `age` of the conversion source and specifies `conversionMethodName`, but the conversion method is not in the `VOGenerator` class, and it is in the `AgeConversion` class, so you need to explicitly specify `conversionMethodClass`.

-- **conversionMethodClass：**The class where the conversion method is , which is not set by default, in the current `Generator` class.
+- **conversionMethodClass:**The class where the conversion method is , which is not set by default, in the current `Generator` class.

 In addition `PetVO` extends ʻownerUser` field.